Ginseng: About, Benefits & Uses During Winter

 Prince Ginseng (Tai Zi Shen) is rich in ginsenosides and antioxidants, potentially supporting the immune system during winter and could provide an energy boost.

-As an potential adaptogenic herb, Siberian Ginseng (Ci Wu Jia) may help the body cope with stress, fatigue, and cold weather, making it a potential valuable ally for winter resilience.
+As a potential adaptogenic herb, Siberian Ginseng (Ci Wu Jia) may help the body cope with stress, fatigue, and cold weather, making it a potentially valuable ally for winter resilience.

 Notoginseng (San Qi Panax) is potentially associated with cardiovascular benefits, which may be particularly relevant during winter when cold weather can put additional strain on the cardiovascular system.
 It may contribute to overall heart health during this season.